Planning a One-Way Hike? Master the Art of the Car Shuttle.

 Convince your family or friends to drop you off and pick you up.
 Coerce them with promises of mountain views, good company, and half your post-hike pizza.
 This works best when you have a reliable idea of when you’ll be finishing your hike.
 Be a good friend and try to arrive early, so you’re waiting on your ride, not the other way around.

 Only one car at your disposal?
 Yo-yo the trail (turn the section into an out-and-back) or consider hiring a service.
-Try the ATC shuttle list at appalachiantrail.org/shuttles if you’re headed for an East Coast hike.
+Heading to the Appalachian Trail?
+The ATC has an extensive resource page for section-hikers and thru-hikers looking for a ride.
 Otherwise, web search “hiker shuttles to” the intended trail.
 Ideally, make arrangements at least 1-2 weeks ahead of time to ensure availability.

 Want to keep the car shuttling business between hikers?
 Here’s how (provided you have at least one partner in crime and extra vehicle): Drive two cars to the trailhead and drop off any extra passengers.
 Then take both cars, each bearing only a driver, to the trail’s end.
 Leave the bigger car there and have the other take both drivers (and both sets of keys!) to the trailhead.
 Start hiking.